jesskuz/laravel-api-poc/README.md

 A simple team, member, and project tracking API.

-_Applicable modifications are made primarily in the following folders_:
+_Modifications have been made in the following files/folders_:

 ```
 /routes/api.php